YOU DON’T NEED SIGHT TO SET TWO GUINNESS WORLD RECORDS

 In these capacities, Juan has logged over 2,500 hours of service, assisting with and providing professional development workshops, seminars for higher education, private trainings for students and families, and technical consulting for academic science and research.

-He is looking to increase the number of Activational Presentations for the education and enterprise sectors, especially for young people, to educate blind students about FlashSonar™, and to encourage sighted students to become Perceptual Navigation Instructors.
+He is looking to increase the number of Activational Presentations for the education and enterprise sectors, especially for young people, to educate blind students about FlashSonar™, and to encourage blind and sighted students in various countries to become Perceptual Navigation Instructors.

 JUAN RUIZ: PERCEPTUAL NAVIGATION INSTRUCTOR | ACTIVATIONAL SPEAKER